What Is Peripheral Artery Disease (PAD)?

 Prevention

 Let me be direct: most cases of PAD are preventable.
-The risk factors are well-known, and addressing them — even partially — makes a significant difference.
+The risk factors are well-known, and addressing them, even partially, makes a significant difference.
 Here is what actually works:

 Stop Smoking

 If there is one single thing that matters most, it is this.
-Smoking is the most powerful modifiable risk factor for PAD.
+Smoking is the most powerful modifiable risk factor for Peripheral Artery Disease (PAD).
 It damages artery walls, accelerates plaque formation, and constricts blood vessels.
-Quitting smoking — at any age — slows the progression of the disease.
-If you are still smoking and have PAD, this is the most important conversation to have with your doctor.

 Control Your LDL Cholesterol